 This one can be a little tricky, but it is a must if you truly want to empower yourself.
 First evaluate those in your inner circle: family, friends, romantic partners, mentors, etc. Next ask yourself: Do they support me?
 Do they celebrate my successes?
 Do they believe in my hopes and dreams?
 Do they constantly complain or speak negatively about others?
 Do they inspire me?
 Do they challenge me to be a better person and accomplish my goals?

 If you answered no to one or more of those questions then you need to seriously re-evaluate the people you let into your inner circle.
 And if you suddenly feel like you need new #squadgoals then sit down and make a list of the qualities or traits that you desire in a friend, colleague or confidant.
-It might take a little getting out of your comfort zone to put yourself out there and meet new positive people!
+Again, this might take a little of getting out of your comfort zone to put yourself out there and meet new positive people!

 Actively Focus On The Present

 This step is better known as practicing mindfulness and can be really challenging for those of us who are always on the move– or worse who are always thinking and over-analyzing.
 Sometimes it may seem down right impossible to turn off our brains and solely focus on the present moment.
 But I promise you it is in the moments of anxiety or depression that you need mindfulness the most.
 Something I always tell clients (and myself) is that when we dwell on the past, we tend to feel depressed and when we stress over the future, we tend to become anxious.
 If you need some ideas on how to incorporate mindfulness into your daily routine, you can pick up CALM 50 Mindfulness and Relaxation Exercises To De-stress and Unwind from Barnes and Noble for super cheap!